10 Simple Steps for Interior Paint Prep

 Interior Paint Prep Trim treatment

-It can take a bit of practice to get the hang of taping off ceilings and trim, but once you’ve got it down, you’ll find that your paint jobs look dramatically better.
-For a great and thorough review of tape techniques and tools, check out this Family Handyman article: Tips for How to Use Painter’s Tape.
+The transition line between wall and trim is especially tricky to get just right and even pros tend to rely on painter's tape.
+Tape protects the trim, but it also creates a perfectly smooth, crisp line when pulled away.
+Assuming, that is, that you've taken the time to apply it correctly during interior paint prep.
+It can take a bit of practice to get the hang of taping off ceilings and trim, but once you've got it down, you'll find that your paint jobs look dramatically better.
+For a great and thorough review of tape techniques and tools, check out this Family Handyman article: Tips for How to Use Painter's Tape.

+This interior paint prep step is short but crucial.
+Before you open up a single can of paint, make sure you have something close at hand to use to wipe up spills.
+If you're using latex paint, have water and rags on hand.
+And if you're using oil-based or enamel paint, have mineral spirits or the thinner recommended by the paint manufacturer.
+If you're not sure, check out the directions for clean-up printed on the side of the can.
 One pro tip: the terms mineral spirits and paint thinner are sometimes used interchangeably.
 They are actually similar, but mineral spirits are often recommended for indoor use to keep fumes under control.
 See Mineral Spirits vs. Paint Thinner for a complete run down on the differences between these two products.

 Final Test Sample